m-skolnick/changelog_bubbler/README.md

 ---
 <br/>

-<p align="center">Compiles changelogs from this package and every sub-package between specified git refs</p>
+<p align="center">Compares two git refs and gathers changelogs from all dependencies</p>

 ## Overview

 The goal of this package is to automate the process of creating a changelog diff for flutter and dart applications.
-This package not only gathers the changelog diff from the current package.
-It also analyzes every changed sub-package and bubbles up their changelogs as well.
+This package is meant to be used to create a master changelog for each release.
+This package creates one document which contains both the root package changes as well as changes found in every sub-package.

 ### How it Works